GemeenteNijmegen/os-remote-sensing/R/README.md

 The R procedure result in geopackage (gpkg) files with multiples layers containing the results of the analysis.
 The geopackages can be deployed in QGIS or similar (commercial) GIS-software.

 Plots:
 Green Indices: NDVI TNDVI, RVI, MSAVI2, EVI2
 Calculations: unsupervised classification of NDVI, principal component analysis of aerial photo, canopy height model, tree tops, tree crowns, tree health

 Metrics:
 see: metrics_definition.txt
 all metrics are stored in sheets in the REPORT directory.

 ## Instructions

-## R
-R: Open de Rproj-file in the R-directory to start the environment.
+Open de Rproj-file in the R-directory to start the environment.
 Define the neighbourhood code(s) and municipality name in the neighbourhood.xlsx file.

 You may either use your own color infrared (CIR) aerial photo (must include infrared-band) or extract the area from the main  aerial photo of the Netherlands*.
 You may use tif or ecw as file-format.
 Make sure the aerial photo covers the neighbourhoods.